-- Adopt a circular economy-based approach for its ingredients through new developments in biotechnology, Green Chemistry or formulation science, and with the adoption of a "Green Sciences" program for Research & Innovation. - · Continue to integrate the principles of recycling, re-use and upcycling, three of the 6R levers1 that constitute its packaging eco-design strategy.
+- Adopt a circular economy-based approach for its ingredients through new developments in biotechnology, Green Chemistry or formulation science, and with the adoption of a "Green Sciences" program for Research & Innovation. - Continue to integrate the principles of reducing, replacing and recycling that constitute its packaging 3R eco-design strategy1.